 Details on Jasper's Bighorn Sheep

-Horns may way as much as 14 kg, which is the weight of all the bones in a ram's body.
+Bighorn Sheep Ram Horns can weigh as much as 31 pounds, which equals the weight of all of the rest of a Male Ram's entire body's bones.
 The horns of a female are much smaller and only slightly curved.
 The horns of a ram can tell much about him such as his age, health, and fighting history.
 The desert subspecies, Ovis canadensis nelsoni, is somewhat smaller and has flatter, wider-spreading horns.
 Certain species of sheep wool is shaved off of and used as a plush natural source for Sheepskin Boots, shoes, blankets and medical cushions.